Raedbou/Raedbou.github.io/_posts/2022-05-11-MP_Neural_PDE_Solvers.md

 ![_config.yml]({{ site.baseurl }}/images/periodic_bc.png ){: .align-center}
 {: refdef}

-as a periodic condition guarantees periodicity of the initial condtions and also forcing term.
+as an initial condition guarantees periodicity of the initial condtions and also forcing term.
 And the parametrisation enables straightforward embedding of the initial condition and forcing term as features.

+The ground truth (Training data) have been generated using the following setup:

+  - Solver: Convection term with WENO5 (High Order Finite Volume Scheme) and remaining terms with a 4th- order finite differences.
+  - Time stepping: Explicit Runge Kutta with adaptive time stepping.
+  - Spacial discretization: n=200 uniformly distributed points in [0, 16], (With downscaling to: 100, 50, 40 to test generalizability),
+  - Time discretization: n=200 uniformly distributed points in [0, 4]
+  - Number of training data points: 2096

 ## How well do MP-N-PDE Solvers perform?